uncomparableX/AptCalc/README.md

 # 🧮 Ultimate Scientific Calculator (AptCalc)

 Hey there!
-Welcome to the **Ultimate Scientific Calculator, AptCalc**, a powerful, browser-based engineering calculator made with ❤️ by me, ie: **Apratim Das**.
+Welcome to the **Ultimate Scientific Calculator, AptCalc**, a powerful, browser-based engineering calculator made with ❤️ by me, ie: **Apratim Das** , a 2nd year BTech student of IIT Dharwad pursuing EEE.

 I built this project to bridge the gap between simple web calculators and the physical, heavy-duty calculators engineering students use every day.
 Inspired by the sleek interface of the **Casio ClassWiz fx-991CW**, this calculator is a pure numerical beast capable of handling complex phasors, matrices, base-N conversions, and advanced trigonometry right in your browser.